Why getting digital account opening right matters

 Offering a digital account opening experience isn’t enough.
 Mobile or desktop account opening is likely the first impression users will have of an FI’s ability to provide service now and into the future with the latest technology.

 Despite that challenge, a recent study from Celent found most banking apps’ account opening experiences were glitchy.
 The Digital Banking Report found 75+% of digital account openings in 2020 exceeded five minutes.
 Nearly 30% took ten minutes or more to complete.
-For FIs to win over users from the start, they’ll need to make the time spent on account opening go as smoothly as possible if security prevents them from shortening the experience.
+For FIs to win customers and members on the application experience, they’ll need to make the account opening process mobile-first, streamlined, and secure.

 According to The Financial Brand, many FIs are still holding out on offering end-to-end mobile account opening.
 More than 25% said they weren’t planning on it or had plans as far as three years down the road.
-This kind of planning doesn’t bode well for competitiveness when Megabanks are laser focused on mobile account opening.
-Megabanks make account opening available on the mobile channel at a higher rate than the rest of the industry (50% compared to 38%).
+This kind of planning doesn’t bode well for competitiveness when Megabanks and neobanks are laser focused on digital account opening.
+In an article published by Forbes, megabanks and digital banks accounted for 69% of newly opened accounts in Q2 of 2020.
+With this stark reality in the marketplace, FIs need to compete on experience in order to gain market share and grow user acquisition.

 There are plenty of reasons for FIs to bring digital account opening to users sooner than later on the digital roadmap, and to work toward as frictionless an experience as possible.
 American Banker found FIs offering digital account opening attained 16% growth.
 Those without faced a 9% decline in year-over-year revenue growth.
-Account opening in the digital channel also lowers costs.
-Customer acquisition for digital users averaged $77 per account vs. $138 non-digital user account.
+Digital account opening also lowers costs by eliminating manual, time-intensive processes through automation.
+Acquisition costs for digital users averaged $77 per account vs. $138 non-digital user account.

 Engaging users with integrations